-5.3.
-Non-Aboriginal archaeological management
+5.3 Non-Aboriginal archaeological management

-5.3.1.
-Archaeological Zoning
+5.3.1 Archaeological Zoning

 The AARD divided the Project into archaeological management zones based on archaeological potential and construction impacts.

-Archaeological management zone mapping depicted at Belmore Station (refer to Figure 6), is based on a 'traffic light' coding:
+Archaeological management zone mapping depicted is based on a 'traffic light' coding.
+Dulwich Hill, Campsie and Punchbowl Railway Stations are all in the Green (Zone 3).